 The Company accounts for its financial instruments at fair value in accordance with FASB Accounting Standards Codification (ASC) 820, Fair Value Measurements (ASC 820).
+ASC 820 defines fair value in terms of the price that would be received upon sale of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Company's financial instruments owned and financial instruments sold, not yet purchased are carried at fair value and recorded on a trade-date basis.
 All other financial assets and liabilities have a carrying value that approximates fair value.
 These financial instruments are short term in nature, bear interest at current market rates or are subject to daily repricing.